Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Methods

 \subsection{Transferability of QAOA parameters}

 In Ref.~\cite{brandao2018}, a concentration behavior of the QAOA cost function corresponding to the Max-Cut problem was heuristically and numerically observed for 3-regular graphs.
-In detail, for a fixed depth $p$ of the QAOA circuit and in the limit of large number of qubits $N$, the cost function landscape and the optimum parameter values have very little dependence on the particular chosen instance of the Max-Cut problem.
-Thus, the optimum parameter values for different instances concentrate in the same region of the parameter space.
+In detail, for a fixed depth $p$ of the QAOA circuit and in the limit of a large number of qubits $N$, the cost function landscape and the optimum parameter values have very little dependence on the particular chosen instance of the Max-Cut problem.
+Thus, the optimal parameter values for different cases concentrate in the same region of the parameter space.
 For non-isomorphic and unweighted graphs, similar observations were reported in Ref.~\cite{Lotshaw2021}.
-The concentration phenomena and the scaling of the parameters were analytically demonstrated in \cite{akshay_2021}.
-These observations lead to "parameter transfer" i.e. optimizing QAOA parameters for one instance (donor graph) and then transferring them to the QAOA circuit for a different instance (acceptor graph), without optimizing them further for the latter.
-Many other works studied in detail the effectiveness of the optimum parameter transfer for smaller problem size, between graphs with varying topological properties, for weighted Max-Cut problem, and even between instances of different COPs~\cite{galda_2021, galda2023similarity, shaydulin_2023, sakai2024linearly, montanezbarrera2024}.
+The concentration phenomena and the scaling of the parameters were analytically demonstrated in Ref.~\cite{akshay_2021}.
+These observations lead to the scheme of `parameter transfer', that is, optimizing QAOA parameters for one instance (donor graph) and then transferring them to the QAOA circuit for a different instance (acceptor graph), without optimizing them further for the latter.
+Many other works studied in detail the effectiveness of the optimum parameter transfer for smaller problem sizes, between graphs with varying topological properties, for the weighted Max-Cut problem, and even between instances of different COPs~\cite{galda_2021, galda2023similarity, shaydulin_2023, sakai2024linearly, montanezbarrera2024}.